Name: Baumgartner Campground

 Electricity Available: No.

-Handicap Accessible: Baumgartner Campground is very handicap accessible, including a paved trail leading east along the river.
-I didn't hike this trail so I don't know how far it is paved.
+Handicap Accessible: Baumgartner Campground is very handicap accessible, including a short paved trail leading east along the river to a pool of still water in the river.

 Pets: Pets are welcome but must be kept on a leash.